loveencounterflow/coffeelibre/README.md

 as those glyphs are not encoded in Unicode (as of v6.3).

-**It would be quite an exacting task to get these formatting details right in a manual fashion, especially since OOo Calc has a habit of not doing what you would expect it to do when moving cell contents or when adding or deleting columns.
+**It would be quite an exacting task to get these formatting details right in a manual fashion, especially since AOO Calc has a habit of not doing what you would expect it to do when moving cell contents or when adding or deleting columns.
 Having bound the macro to a convenient keyboard shortcut, it was a snap to simply select a given region of the spreadshit and hit `⌘Y` to get all the details right.**